-Instructors who choose an existing course from the list of approved FSU PD courses/numbers must develop and email a syllabus to the NCTA Director of Graduate Programs ( firstname.lastname@example.org ).
+Instructors who choose an existing course from the list of approved FSU PD courses/numbers must develop and SEND a syllabus to the NCTA Director of Graduate Programs ( email@example.com ).
 The course number and title must be given to the Director of Graduate Programs before work on the syllabus commences.
 The course, however, must not be one that is already taught by another NCTA Instructor.
-Once the NCTA Director has the syllabus, it will be forwarded to Framingham State College’s Director of Professional Development Programs for review and/or approval.
-The FSU Director can approve an existing FSU PD course in less than 10 days.
+Once the NCTA Director has the syllabus, it will be reviewed and forwarded to Framingham State College’s Director of Professional Development Programs for approval.
+Courses needing Graduate Council Approval must be submitted 45 days prior to the next Graduate Council Meeting.
+GCM schedule is posted each school year.
+The FSU Director may approve an existing FSU PD course in less than 10 days.

 To view available FSU PD courses, please return to “Interested in Being an Instructor for NCTA’ and open “Course Descriptions”.

-If a totally new course is developed, one not presently on the approved FSU PD list, that syllabus will take much longer to gain approval.
+If a new course is developed, one that is not presently on the approved FSU PD list, the approval process is timely.
 The syllabus will need to go before the University’s Graduate Council.

 1. Courses must meet the requirements of the Department of Education, 37.5 hours per 3 credits, to be offered.
 Classes missed due bad weather conditions must be made up a/o assigned an extra project, paper or assignment.